shamilton1/ML-Development-Stack-From-Xilinx/labs/tsc_part2.md

     `--deploy_model` and `--weights` will be the same from step 5, located in the `models/flowers/` dir.

-    For the original images needed for calibration, they are located in `/xlnx/imagenet_val`.
+    The original images required for calibration are located in `/xlnx/imagenet_val`.

     `calibration_size` can be set to a default `8`.